Maximal regularity of Stokes problem with dynamic boundary condition -- Hilbert setting

-Except of articles \cite{maringova2019} and \cite{AbBuMa2021} we are not aware of other articles that would consider dynamic boundary conditions in context of fluid mechanics similarly as we do in this article.
-However, a variant of dynamic boundary conditions appeared also in a different context.
-In \cite{Ven1959} they appeared as a general boundary conditions that turn a given elliptic differential operator to a generator of a semigroup of positive contraction operators.
-There are many works on dynamic boundary conditions or Wentzell boundary conditions in the context of parabolic and hyperbolic equations without the incompressibility constraint and without the pressure.
-Our main example are the results in \cite{DePruZa2008} where maximal $L^p$ regularity is proved for a very general class of parabolic systems equipped with a general dynamic boundary condition.
-The presented article can be considered as a first step to parallel theory for the Stokes problem.
+Apart from articles \cite{maringova2019} and \cite{AbBuMa2021} we are aware only of the work \cite{PraZe2023}, that appeared recently.
+In this article its authors study whether the solutions to \eqref{P1.1}--\eqref{P1.6} are given by an analytic semigroup in spaces $L^p_\sigma(\Omega)\times L^p_\nu(\partial\Omega)$ with $p>1$.
+The result is rather involved but does not cover our result since we work in $\X_0=L^2_\sigma(\Omega)\times H^{1/2}_\nu(\partial\Omega)$.
+A variant of dynamic boundary conditions appeared also in a different context.
+In \cite{Ven1959} they appeared as general boundary conditions that turn a given elliptic differential operator to the generator of a semigroup of positive contraction operators.
+There are many works on dynamic boundary conditions (or Wentzell\footnote{Note that Wentzell and Ventcel' are different spelling of the same name.
+The first form is used in MathSciNet, the second one in literature.} boundary conditions) in the context of parabolic and hyperbolic equations without the incompressibility constraint and without the pressure.
+Our main example are the results in \cite{DePruZa2008} where the maximal $L^p$ regularity is proved for a very general class of parabolic systems equipped with a general dynamic boundary condition.
+The presented article can be considered as the first step to a parallel theory for the Stokes problem.